RoBro92/nodeinfo/ROADMAP.md

 # 🛣️ NodeInfo Roadmap

-A living document to track the progress, updates, and future plans for the `nodeinfo` tool.
+A document to track the progress, updates, and future plans for the `nodeinfo` tool.

 ---